Great Wall of Sand: Machinery used

-The PRC used hundreds of dredges and barges including a giant self-propelled dredger, the Tian Jing Hao.
+The PRC used hundreds of dredges and barges including a giant self-propelled dredger, the MV Tian Kun Hao.
 Built in 2009 in China, the Tian Jing Hao is a 127 m long seagoing cutter suction dredger designed by German engineering company Vosta LMG; (Lübecker Maschinenbau Gesellschaft (de)).
 At 6,017 gross tons, with a dredging capacity of 4500 m3/h, it is credited as being the largest of its type in Asia.
 It has been operating on Cuarteron Reef, the Gaven Reefs, and at Fiery Cross Reef.

-Strategic importance

-More than half of the world's annual merchant fleet tonnage passes through the Strait of Malacca, Sunda Strait, and Lombok Strait, with the majority continuing on into the South China Sea.
-Tanker traffic through the Strait of Malacca leading into the South China Sea is more than three times greater than Suez Canal traffic, and well over five times more than the Panama Canal.
-The People's Republic of China (PRC) has stated its unilateral claim to almost the entire body of water.

 Legal issues

 Territorial waters of an artificial island

 As the Mischief and Subi Reefs were under water prior to reclamations, they are considered by the Third United Nations Conference on the Law of the Sea (UNCLOS III) as "sea bed" in "international waters".
 Although the PRC had ratified a limited UNCLOS III not allowing innocent passage of war ships, according to the UNCLOS III, features built on the sea bed cannot have territorial waters.